 Incline dumbbell bench press

-Your second chest exercise allows each arm to work independently, which is good for your balance and fixing any left-to-right strength imbalances.
+Your second chest exercise, incline dumbbell bench presses, allows each arm to work independently, which is good for your balance and fixing any left-to-right strength imbalances.

 The incline position also means you’ll be working your pecs from a slightly different angle, which is good for strength and muscular development.